STAT540-UBC-2023/project-zinc/README.md

 ## Acknowledgements

-Contributors: Janet Zhang, Lucy Chi and Cindy Zhang
+Contributors: Cindy Zhang, Janet Zhang, and  Lucy Chi

 Welcome to the repository for the Zinc group!
 For this group project, this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5069352/) was chosen initially.
 Data can be found on ArrayExpress with accession numbers: [E-MTAB-5060](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-5060) and [E-MTAB-5061](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-5061?accession=E-MTAB-5061).